cors

 About CORS

-This package allows you to configure and build net/http middleware that implement CORS.
+This library allows you to configure and build net/http middleware that implement CORS.
+It distinguishes itself from other CORS middleware libraries by providing the following features:

 Installation